Aims of the Group

 Reconciliation Victoria Home http://www.reconciliationvic.org.au/

-Reconciliation Victoria produces a very informative monthly electronic Newsletter with news about a wide range of meetings, exhibitions, festivals and reports from Victoria and interstate.
+Reconciliation Victoria produces a very informative monthly electronic newsletter covering a wide range of meetings, exhibitions, festivals and reports from Victoria and interstate.
 Worthwhile to keep up with local and regional developments; warmly recommended.
 Please visit http://www.reconciliationvic.org.au/sign-up where down the page you will find the section SIGN UP FOR ENEWS

 Past issues of ENEWS and Rec Vic Reports are available on this page http://www.reconciliationvic.org.au/publications